apollographql/apollo-kotlin/README.md

 Apollo supports Custom Scalar Types like `Date`.

 You first need to define the mapping in your build.gradle file.
-This will tell the code generator/gradle plugin what type to use when generating the classes.
+This maps from the GraphQL type to the Java/Kotlin class to use in code.

 ```groovy
 apollo {